kmaterna/InSAR_CGM_readers_writers/README.md

 ### Python Installation of cgm_library
 The following instructions are useful if you plan to use the cgm_library readers on your own machine to bring HDF5 files into Python dictionaries.
 * Git clone "InSAR_CGM_readers_writers" repo into a desired location for source code on your local machine.
 * Install the (fairly minimal) requirements from requirements.txt.
-If desired, you can set up dedicated conda environment in requirements.txt.
+If desired, you can set up a dedicated conda environment using requirements.txt.
 * Install software by calling ```python setup.py install``` from the top-level directory of this repository.
 * Test installation by typing in Python: ```import cgm_library```